ConnectedSystems/Streamfall.jl/README.md

 [![DOI](https://zenodo.org/badge/345341654.svg)](https://zenodo.org/badge/latestdoi/345341654)
 </div>

-Streamfall leverages the Julia language and ecosystem to support:
+Streamfall leverages the Julia language and ecosystem to provide:

-- Quick application and exploratory analysis
+- Quick hetrogenous modelling of a stream network
+- Use of different rainfall-runoff models and their ensembles in tandem
 - Modelling and assessment of interacting systems
-- Use of different rainfall-runoff models and their ensembles in tandem
+- A wide range of performance metrics

-Streamfall includes implementations of:
+This package includes implementations of the following:
 - GR4J
 - HyMod
 - IHACRES
 - SYMHYD

-Performance should be similar to implementations in C and Fortran.
+Performance is expected to be similar to implementations in C and Fortran.

-The IHACRES rainfall-runoff model was previously implemented with [ihacres_nim](https://github.com/ConnectedSystems/ihacres_nim), but has since been ported to pure Julia.
+The IHACRES rainfall-runoff model was previously implemented with [ihacres_nim](https://github.com/ConnectedSystems/ihacres_nim) but has since been ported to pure Julia.

 [Graphs](https://github.com/JuliaGraphs/Graphs.jl) and [MetaGraphs](https://github.com/JuliaGraphs/MetaGraphs.jl) are used underneath for network traversal/analysis.